ofiwg/libfabric/man/fi_endpoint.3.md

 ## size

-The size of the context.
-The size is specified as the minimum number of receive operations that may be posted to the endpoint without the operation returning -FI_EAGAIN.
+The size of the receive context.
+The mapping of the size value to resources is provider specific, but it is directly related to the number of command entries allocated for the endpoint.
+A smaller size value consumes fewer hardware and software resources, while a larger size allows queuing more transmit requests.

+While the size attribute guides the size of underlying endpoint receive queue, there is not necessarily a one-to-one mapping between a receive operation and a queue entry.
+A single receive operation may consume multiple queue entries; for example, one per scatter-gather entry.
+Additionally, the size field is intended to guide the allocation of the endpoint's receive context.
+Specifically, for connectionless endpoints, there may be lower-level queues use to track communication on a per peer basis.
+The sizes of any lower-level queues may only be significantly smaller than the endpoint's receive size, in order to reduce resource utilization.

 ## iov_limit